-- a.
+a.
 Actively help create safety, permanency, and child/youth/young adult well-being.

 The caregiver displays exceptional parenting patterns that are age-appropriate for the child/youth/young adult in the areas of expectations, discipline, communication, protection, and nurturing.
 The caregiver has the basic knowledge and skills to provide care.
-Examples of such parenting include but are not limited to the following: - Caregiver recognizes and expresses hope for the child/youth/young adult's abilities/strengths. - Caregiver has the ability to recognize and respond to the child/youth/young adult's cues.
+Examples of such parenting include but are not limited to the following:

-- Caregiver has an understanding of age- and developmentally appropriate expectations for the child/youth/young adult and promotes and encourages activities such as (but not limited to): - " Developmental play groups; - " Occupational/physical therapy or other developmental services; or - " School-, church-, or community-based activities appropriate for the child/youth/young adult's age. - The caregiver spends quality time with the child/youth/young adult and supports the child/youth/young adult when he/she is upset. - b.
+- Caregiver recognizes and expresses hope for the child/youth/young adult's abilities/strengths. - Caregiver has the ability to recognize and respond to the child/youth/young adult's cues. - Caregiver has an understanding of age- and developmentally appropriate expectations for the child/youth/young adult and promotes and encourages activities such as (but not limited to): - Developmental play groups; - Occupational/physical therapy or other developmental services; or - School-, church-, or community-based activities appropriate for the child/youth/young adult's age. - The caregiver spends quality time with the child/youth/young adult and supports the child/youth/young adult when they are upset.

+b.
 Are not a strength or barrier for safety, permanency, or child/youth/young adult well-being.

 The caregiver displays adequate parenting patterns that are age-appropriate for the child/youth/young adult in the areas of expectations, discipline, communication, protection, and nurturing.
 The caregiver has the basic knowledge and skills to provide care.
-Examples of such parenting include but are not limited to the following: - When the child/youth/young adult errs, caregiver provides nonviolent intervention.
-Interventions and communication of expectations may not be perfectly consistent, but, at a minimum, they are generally effective in helping the child/youth/young adult understand limits and self-regulate behavior (as age-appropriate). - Child/youth/young adult is growing to have a developmentally appropriate sense of behavioral expectations and is learning to manage his/her behavior well. - Caregiver provides adequately for child/youth/young adult's basic needs. - Minimally, caregiver periodically spends time with child/youth/young adult, supports child/youth/young adult when child/youth/young adult is upset, and lets child/youth/young adult know that he/she is loved and valued. - Are a barrier to safety, permanency, or child/youth/young adult well-being.
+Examples of such parenting include but are not limited to the following:

+• When the child/youth/young adult errs, caregiver provides nonviolent intervention.
+Interventions and communication of expectations may not be perfectly consistent, but, at a minimum, they are generally effective in helping the child/youth/young adult understand limits and self-regulate behavior (as age-appropriate).

+- Child/youth/young adult is growing to have a developmentally appropriate sense of behavioral expectations and is learning to manage their behavior well. - Caregiver provides adequately for child/youth/young adult's basic needs. - Minimally, caregiver periodically spends time with child/youth/young adult, supports child/youth/young adult when child/youth/young adult is upset, and lets child/youth/young adult know that they are loved and valued.

+c.
+Are a barrier to safety, permanency, or child/youth/young adult well-being.

 Examples of such parenting include but are not limited to the following: